codetalkio/patterns-serverless-rust-minimal/README.md

 Behind the scenes, the `build` NPM script does the following:

 - Adds our `x86_64-unknown-linux-musl` toolchain
-- Runs `cargo build --release --target x86_64-unknown-linux-musl -Z unstable-options --out-dir target/cdk/release`
+- Runs `cargo build --release --target x86_64-unknown-linux-musl`

 In other words, we cross-compile a static binary for `x86_64-unknown-linux-musl`, put the executable, `bootstrap`, in `target/cdk/release`, and CDK uses that as its asset.
 With custom runtimes, AWS Lambda looks for an executable called `bootstrap`, so this is why we need the renaming step.